Mark L. Polansky

-Mark Lewis "Roman" Polansky (born June 2, 1956, in Paterson, New Jersey) is an American aerospace engineer and research pilot and a former NASA astronaut.
+Mark Lewis Polansky (born June 2, 1956) is an American aerospace engineer and research pilot and a former NASA astronaut.
 Polansky received the nickname "Roman" as a joke, because he shares a last name with director Roman Polanski.
 He flew on three Space Shuttle missions: STS-98, STS-116, and STS-127 and was first person of Korean ancestry in space.

 Background

 Polansky's father, Irving, was Jewish.
 His mother, Edith, is originally from Hawaii and is of Korean descent.
 Polansky was raised as a Jew, and honored his father's heritage by taking a teddy bear from the United States Holocaust Memorial Museum along for the ride on STS-116.
 He is married and has two kids — one daughter and one son.

 Education

 Polansky graduated from J. P. Stevens High School in Edison, New Jersey in 1974.
 He received a Bachelor of Science degree in aeronautical and astronautical engineering, and a Master of Science degree in aeronautics and astronautics, from Purdue University, both in 1978.